Wall Street Praises Salesforce Inc. (CRM) After Recent Earnings Report

-Salesforce Inc. (NYSE:CRM) went down by -0.85% from its latest closing price compared to the recent 1-year high of $260.78.
-The company’s stock price has collected -0.96% of loss in the last five trading sessions.
+Salesforce Inc. (NYSE:CRM) went up by 0.19% from its latest closing price compared to the recent 1-year high of $260.78.
+The company’s stock price has collected 0.91% of gains in the last five trading sessions.
 WSJ Video reported on 12/12/22 that Tensions at Salesforce Rose Ahead of Co-CEO’s Departure

 Is It Worth Investing in Salesforce Inc. (NYSE :CRM) Right Now?